vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 def bellman_optimal_operator_update(q_function, state, action):
   # this defined by the environment
   next_state = get_next_state(state, action)
   # the next action of in the next step as defined by the optiomal policy maximizing the q_function
   # we directly update the q_function
+  q_function[state, action] = (
+    reward(state, action)
-	q_function[state, action] = reward(state, action) + gamma * max(q_function[next_state, next_action] for next_action in actions)
+    + gamma * max(q_function[next_state, next_action] for next_action in actions)
+  )
   return q_function

 def optimal_policy(q_function, state):
   # optimal policy is defined by action maximizing the q_function
   return argmax(lambda a: q_function[a, state], all_actions(state))
 ```

 ## Modelling Q-Function and Training It
-Instead of model-free tabulation, which is very memory-intensive, we can **model the Q-function to interpolate** the table using less than full data.
+Instead of model-free tabulation of the q-function, which is very memory-intensive, we can **model the Q-function to interpolate** the table using less than full data.

-**Temporal difference learning (TD-learning)** is related to Q-learning, but instead of just updating the Q-value of a single state, we also update the previous ancestral states.
+**Temporal difference learning (TD-learning)** is related to value-iteration or Q-learning, but it makes fewer assumptions about the environment.
 The method is called temporal difference because of the difference between current estimate, and one-lookahead estimate based on future state Q-function values.

 For example, in the Q-transformer a multi-modal neural network with [transformer architecture](/ml/transformers-self-attention-mechanism-simplified) is used for modeling the Q-function and TD-learning is used for offline training.

 More specifically the input camera image goes to instruction-conditioned convolutional network for images.
 The text instruction conditions [FiLM-conditioned](/ml/Feature-wise-Linear-Modulation-Layer) visual-modality EfficientNet convolutional network.
 The conditioned network outputs a combined output information into a [transformer](/ml/transformers-self-attention-mechanism-simplified), which then outputs Q-function value predictions.

 {% include image.html src="/images/q-transformer-universal-sentence-encoder-film-efficientnet-transformer.png" alt="Q-transformer encodes camera image Film EfficientNet, text instruction is embedded with Universal Sentence Encoder and conditions EfficientNet with FiLM, the results goes into a Transformer (from the paper)" %}

 ## Q-Function Learning Speedup by Monte Carlo Return
 At initialization, the neural model has a **cold-start** problem and is very bad at estimating the state values.
 But if we **tabulate (memoize) rewards for successful trajectories**, we can immediately provide **a minimal reward** for any point on the successful pathway.
 This speeds up learning of the Q-function neural network.
 This tabulation method is called **Monte Carlo return**.
 In a way, we are combing brute-force with neural network interpolation.

 ## Other Tricks used in Q-Transformer